Jhāna – Finer Details

 1.One approach is “samatha pubbaṅgama vipassanā” (“pubbaṅgama” means “before”), where one can cultivate one or more of the four jhānās and get into an “agitation-free” mindset of a rūpāvacara Brahma.
 Once in a jhāna, it is easier to cultivate Vipassanā (insight meditation) and break free of various saṁyojana/anusaya that bind one to the rebirth process.
 However, one must be careful not to get “stuck” in the “pleasurable jhānic experience.”

-2.The other approach is “vipassanā pubbaṅgama samatha,” where a Sotāpanna can engage in insight mediation directly.
+2.The other approach is “vipassanā pubbaṅgama samatha,” where a Sotāpanna can engage in insight meditation directly.
 That also leads to “calming the mind” but may or may not lead to jhānic experience.
 This is essentially the cultivation of Satipaṭṭhāna.
 There is no specific reference to jhānās in the “WebLink: suttacentral: Mahāsatipaṭṭhāna Sutta (DN 22)” or the “WebLink: suttacentral: Satipaṭṭhāna Sutta (MN 10).”

 Both approaches lead to the “burning of defilements or saṁasāric bonds (saṁyojana).”
 Burning or breaking those mental bonds requires comprehension of the Four Noble Truths.